 Wife.
 Mama.
+Writer.
 Foodie.
 Book Lover.
 Truth seeker.
-Dreaming of being a writer.

 Childhood was wonderful.
 Everything you’d expect from growing up in the country.
 Total independence to explore, to grow, to do and be whatever we wanted.
 Dancing filled most of my childhood, from ages 6-14, 4-5 nights a week in the end.
 It taught me discipline.
 I enjoyed it and was good at it, I just didn’t have the heart for it, my Mum says.
 I wasn’t interested in the competitiveness of it all.
 Don’t get me wrong, I like to succeed but I’m not into pushing anyone out of the way to get there.

 I ended up moving to another company, chasing change.
 Change didn’t only come in the form of my career though.
-Shortly after starting I found out I was pregnant, my husband was made redundant a month prior, was then diagnosed with Type 2 diabetes (later to become a misdiagnosis for Type 1) and we sold our home with a 30 day settlement with the buyer from hell.
+Shortly after starting I found out I was pregnant, my husband was made redundant a month prior and was then diagnosed with Type 2 diabetes (later to become a misdiagnosis for Type 1).
 My personal life went from completely stable to not in the space of a few months.
 The instability continued for the coming few years with the only bright light being when we welcomed our little boy, Baker, into the world.